brunozeravica/Password-Auditor-Generator/README.md

 $$E = L \cdot log_2(R)$$

-where L is the length of the password and R is the number of possible characters used, the passwords entropy is calculated.
+where L is the length of the password and R is the number of possible characters used, the password's entropy is calculated.
 This value is essentially a measure of how many random guesses it would take to correctly guess this password.
 The maximum value for a 32 character password, which is the maximum supported length, is just over 209 bits of entropy.
 This fact is used to normalize the calculated entropy to a range of 0 to 100 and then returned.

 2. **Pattern matching**\
 Using the `scan_patterns` function the password is compared against a curated list of 10,000 common passwords.
-If the password is a substring of any of the entries, or if any of the entries are a substring within the password, the `match_count` variable is incremented by 1, and it is then returned at the end of the function..
+If the password is a substring of any of the entries, or if any of the entries are a substring within the password, the `match_count` variable is incremented by 1, and it is then returned at the end of the function.
 This takes care of the most common cases, such as "password", as well as common english words.

 3. **Uniqueness**\
 In order to approximate the diversity of characters in a password, we calculate the ratio of unique characters to the total length of the password.
 This value is then passed through a shifted and scaled hyperbolic tangent function: